 BSM’s meals are open to anyone who wishes to dine with us.
-We are especially focused on creating an inviting and safe atmosphere for men and women who are homeless, at risk of being homeless, or of low-income.
+We are especially focused on creating an inviting and safe atmosphere for individuals who are experiencing homelessness or deep poverty.

 Even though ensuring that our guests have at least one nutritious meal on the days that they join us is an important goal itself, we also see the meals as a way to develop and sustain our guests’ trust over time.
 This often leads to a greater willingness on their part to access the various stabilizing social services that complement most of the meals.